PareshP2507/GNews/README.md

 GNews is a Kotlin Multiplatform project designed to deliver a seamless news browsing experience across Android and iOS platforms.
 It leverages modern libraries and frameworks to ensure a robust and efficient application.

+GNews is designed as an offline-first application, adhering to the single-source-of-truth paradigm.
+This approach ensures that data is fetched, stored, and synchronized efficiently, providing a consistent and reliable user experience even in scenarios with limited or no internet connectivity.

 ## Technology Stack

 - [**Compose Multiplatform**](https://www.jetbrains.com/compose-multiplatform/): Unified UI development for Android and iOS.